fbernutz/die-himmelstraeumerin-blog/Content/posts/ipad-and-apple-pencil.md

 The thought **"It's good enough!"** is now my new goal.

-I learned a lot on Sketchnote Connect 2020!
+I've learned a lot at Sketchnote Connect 2020!
 My first sketchnoting conference ever!
 I've even submit a session about ["Tips and Tricks for Sketchnoting in ProCreate](https://fbernutz.github.io/sketchnotes/snconnect20-tips-and-tricks-for-sketchnoting-in-procreate/), where I found out that others felt overwhelmed as well when they changed from analogue to digital sketchnoting!

 <figure>
     <video controls autoplay>